YbFan115/ybfan115.github.io/content/en/Projects/first.md

         <img src = "https://raw.githubusercontent.com/YbFan115/ybfan115.github.io/master/resources/_gen/images/MediatedGovern.png">
     </div>

-We were using mixed research methods to comprehensively understand the coordination, collaboration, and effects of the mediated government behavior.
+We were using mixed research methods to conduct three studies to understand the coordination, collaboration, and effects of the mediated government behavior.

 ## Study 1: Collaboration and coordination